 One of the misconceptions about functional alcoholics is that they never experience problems.
 Alcoholism never occurs without consequences.
 Some alcoholics may be highly functional at work, in school or in social situations, but the negative effects of the disease will eventually show up somewhere.

 “The three most distinct signs that someone may be a high-functioning alcoholic is that they are unable to limit their alcohol intake to just a single drink, they replace eating with drinking and they try to hide the amount of alcohol they consume.”

 People with alcohol use disorders, including those with mild types, often isolate themselves to hide how much they drink.
 They may experience legal problems, usually in the form of a DUI or after an accident involving drinking.
 Chronic alcohol consumption often leads to mental health problems such as depression or other health issues such as high blood pressure, liver problems or heart problems.

 High-functioning alcoholics don’t remain highly functional forever.
-If you think you or someone you know is a high-functioning alcoholic, even someone with a mild alcohol use disorder, don’t wait until problems occur.
+If you think you or someone you know is a functional alcoholic, even someone with a mild alcohol use disorder, don’t wait until problems occur to seek alcohol rehab.
 DUIs, trouble at work and family drama can be avoided by seeking help before the disease progresses.

 Research suggests that some high-functioning alcoholics never experience major problems, but they also never live life to their full potential.